DynoScan3D/DynoScan3D/README.md

 ### DSLRImageCapture
 Image projection and capture scripts using DSLR cameras, the current preferred choice of camera.

+### Documents
+Includes the progress report, quality plan, final report, and a user manual for the project.

 ### GrayCode
 Contains scripts to generate and save gray code images based on the stipulated screen resolution.